Sajood415/blog_app/README.md

 ## Project Overview

 This is a Blog Website where user can login and create blog.
 User will be able to edit and delete his blog and able to view other users blogs.
 For teh front-end of the website I have used React JS and Material UI for the designing of the components.
 For backend I have used Express JS and Mongo DB for saving the blogs.
+For the authentication and login system I have used Okta authentication.
+User can be added by the admin manually in the Okta admin dashboard.
+Sign up module of Okta authentication is paid.

 ## Installation